ashmkaur/Adobe_2D_shapes_completer/README.md

-# Adobe 2D shapes detection
+# Adobe 2D shapes Symmtery Detection (Horizontal, Vertical, Diagonal)

-This Jupyter Notebook showcases Python code that possesses the ability to detect 2D shapes like circles and triangles.
-The code's magic lies in its computation of centroids, distances, and side lengths, enabling accurate shape identification.
-We've applied this code to sample images provided by Abode's test cases and included the resulting shape detections in this repository.
+This Python file incorporates code designed to identify and quantify distinct shapes within an image.
+Subsequently, it determines the presence of horizontal, vertical, and diagonal lines of symmetry for these shapes.
+The script utilizes test images as a benchmark, and the corresponding results are included as well.